image-forge.net

 Node-locked (standard)Bound to one machine's install ID.
 Activates only on that machine; sharing the key elsewhere simply doesn't work.

-Unbound / siteActivates on any machine — issued for evaluations and site agreements.
+Unbound / siteActivates on any machine — reserved for manually arranged evaluations and site agreements.
+Self-service trials are node-locked.

 Your install ID